NikitaBallav/git_practise/README.md

 ---

 ## ✅ Case 2: From Local Project to Remote GitHub Repo
-If you already have a local project folder and want to upload it to GitHub, follow these steps:
+If already have a local project folder and want to upload it to GitHub, follow these steps:

 ---